 3. Drive the screws.
 Use the included Torx wrench to drive the self-piercing screws through the collar material.
 They cut their own path, so steady pressure is all it takes.
 Snug them down evenly so the shell clamps flat.

-The whole job took us about five minutes on a 20mm nylon collar.
 The one thing to understand before you start: this is a semi-permanent install.
 The screws leave two small holes in the collar webbing, and the mount is meant to stay put, not move between a dress collar and a sports collar.
 Macworld confirms that the screws need no piercing tool, which removes the most common install fear, but the holes are still permanent once made.

 Is the TagVault Pet Actually Waterproof?